lahaehae/golang-grpc-crud/README.md

 ## CRUD Project with gRPC, PostgreSQL, and OpenTelemetry

-Этот проект — сервис CRUD с gRPC, базой данных PostgreSQL и мониторингом через OpenTelemetry, Jaeger и Prometheus.
+This project is a CRUD service using gRPC, PostgreSQL, and monitoring tools such as OpenTelemetry, Jaeger, and Prometheus.

 <p align="center">
 <img src="image.png" alt="Architecture Diagram" width="350"/>